Project-Sloth/ps-fuel/README.md

 ### Credits:
 Huge thanks to [Snipe (pushkart2)](https://github.com/pushkart2) and [MonkeyWhisper](https://github.com/MonkeyWhisper) for figuring out the long-awaited issue of jerry cans not saving the proper amount of fuel each time you equip it.
 This release wouldn't be possible without them.

-https://github.com/CodineDev/cdn-fuel where i took some of the sounds from

 ##### Copyright © 2022 Project Sloth.
 All rights reserved.